Somnath1997/EDPM-codes/README.md

 # EDPM-codes

-R code for implementing paired network inference for test of equality and test of scaling for a wide variety of random graph models.
-Includes methods proposed in the paper "A Bootstrap-based Inference Framework for Testing Similarity of Paired Networks" by Somnath Bhadra, Kaustav Chakraborty, Srijan Sengupta, and Soumendra Lahiri.
-Please see the arXiv version of the paper at https://arxiv.org/abs/1911.06869 to use the codes.
-Codes also include tests proposed in two previous papers, as described below.
+R code for implementing Variational Bayes to get the truncation and calculate the cluster values, and then using the cluster values, fitting an EDPM model.
+Includes methods proposed in the paper "Variational Bayes and Truncation Approximation for Enriched Dirichlet process mixtures: by Somnath Bhadra and Michael J. Daniels.
+Please see the arxiv version of the paper at https://arxiv.org/abs/2603.12427 to use the codes.

-Use all_models.R as your source file to load the R functions for paired network inference.
-Description for the functions is given below.
-Please cite the paper "A Bootstrap-based Inference Framework for Testing Similarity of Paired Networks" by Somnath Bhadra, Kaustav Chakraborty, Srijan Sengupta, and Soumendra Lahiri (arXiv version at https://arxiv.org/abs/1911.06869) if you use the codes.